 - In an episode of American Dad!, the bad guy of the week is a deadmau5 expy called DJ Iron Monkey who secretly enslaves whales while publicly claiming to be a Nature Lover.

-- The Bikini Sisters from the 2016 The Powerpuff Girls reboot have trance music playing when they appear, very reminiscent of what you could hear on a Fashion Show.
+- The Bikini Sisters from The Powerpuff Girls (2016) have trance music playing when they appear, very reminiscent of what you could hear on a Fashion Show.

 - Allegro is a panda who brainwashes everyone to make them happy.
-His own diabetes-inducing world is a giant rave party.
-On a nice touch, the rave music progressively turns into dubstep the more Allegro's physical body is damaged.
+His own world is a giant rave party.
+In a nice touch, the rave music progressively turns into dubstep the more Allegro's physical body is damaged.

 - In Class of the Titans, Pan uses evil techno to mind-control the patrons of his eco-rave, until the heroes shut him down and stop what made him evil.